formancehq/stack/sdks/java/docs/TransactionsApi.md

 ## createTransaction

-> CreateTransactionResponse createTransaction(ledger, postTransaction, dryRun)
+> CreateTransactionResponse createTransaction(ledger, postTransaction, dryRun, async, idempotencyKey)

 Create a new transaction to a ledger